cjlee112/pygr/doc/rest/tutorials/ucsc_ensembl.rst

   >>> prot_db = iface.prot_db

-Keys of this database follow the standard Ensembl convention for stable proten idenitifiers, 'ENSPxxxxxxxxxxx'.
+Keys of this database follow the standard Ensembl convention for stable protein identifiers, 'ENSPxxxxxxxxxxx'.
 For instance:

 .. doctest::